cprieststephens/weather-app/README.md

 # Weather App
 This repository contains an app that I built as a project for Command Shift bootcamp.
 It displays information about the user's local weather forecast.

-This app was created using the NPX script `npx create-react-app weather-app`.
+This app was created using the npx script `create-react-app`.

 ## Getting started